99alexx/EasyShare/README.md

 EasyShare - Share files between friends quick and easy

-The birth of the ideea: When I was in university we sometimes worked in group projects.
+The birth of the idea: When I was in university we sometimes worked in group projects.
 One recurring problem was to quickly and easily share files between each other, specifically 20MB+ sized files.
 I had bought an Rasperry Pi 5, and did not know what to really use it for...
-So why not use the Pi to host a server for this website.
+So why not use the Pi to host a server and to build a relatively simple website to share files on.
 The upside of doing it this way is for me to learn along the way how to set up a server on a Pi, full controll of the server and management.

 # The development plan